Plugging of multi-mirror machines by a traveling rotating magnetic field: Fields configuration

 To extend the magnetic field to a traveling field along the axial $\hat{z}$ direction (\ie a TRMF), we define the field's phase as

 In this case, both the magnetic and the induced electric fields should include spatial corrections, which, to the first order, read

 where the two small parameters in the approximation are $\omega r/c \ll 1$ and $kr \ll 1$ (see Appendix).
-This expression for the induced electric field assumes vacuum conditions, whereas in plasmas, it is conceivable that the electric field is suppressed or penetrates less effectively than the magnetic field.
+This expression for the induced electric field assumes vacuum conditions, whereas in plasmas, the electric field may be suppressed or penetrate less effectively than the magnetic field.
 Thus, we also analyze the case in which it is absent, realized by setting it to zero in part of the single-particle calculations in Sec.~\ref{sec: single particle}.
 Notably, in this scenario, the TRMF does not transfer energy to the particle and therefore does not contribute to plasma heating.
 Hereafter, we refer to this scheme as TRMF--noE.

 For completeness and comparison, we will also consider and simulate the TREF plugging method that was first proposed in [\cite{miller2023rf}].
 The expressions (in cgs convention) for the electric and the (induced) magnetic fields in the TREF method, which are analogous to those of the TRMF method, but with a role-exchange of the magnetic and electric fields, read